About the author

 Snapper Books was established by Rick Hoskin in 2021, its prime purpose being to promote children's stories.

-At school, Rick's strengths were in maths and science, it is only in the last 20 years that Rick's interest in writing has grown.
-The stories have been developed from bed-time tales which were told to his children.
+The children's stories have been developed from bed-time tales which were told to his daughters.
 Being blind, Rick couldn't read them many traditional stories found in print, so he developed narratives that encompassed his children's early lives, enmeshed with many of his own childhood memories.

-The girls' enthusiasm for the stories led Rick to jot down the storyline, and now, more than two decades later with grandchildren growing up, he has been prompted to put pen to paper and publish with the help of illustrator Sara Ransley.
+The girls' enthusiasm for the stories led Rick to jot down the storyline, and now, more than three decades later with grandchildren growing up, he has been prompted to put pen to paper and publish with the help of a variety of illustrators.

 Being blind, Rick couldn't read his girls many of the traditional stories found in print, so he developed narratives that encompassed his children's early lives, enmeshed with many of his own childhood memories.